hutchgrant/gitlab-docker-local/README.md

 ## Create New project

-1. Click new project.
+1. Click Create a project.
 Name it example
 2. Test clone new project on host machine (make sure you've [configured git global config on your local machine to accept self-signed cert](#configure-git-to-accept-self-signed-certificate)).

     ```